What landlords should know about rent increases

 This means that even if there is a change in the lease type, landlords must wait at least 12 months from the last increase before they can raise the rent.

-Agreements that started before 31 October 2024 and that are for a fixed term of less than 2 years will have different rules.
+Different rules apply to some agreements that started before 13 December 2024, for a fixed term of less than 2 years.

-These agreements can have more than 1 rent increase in a 12 month period, but only if the increase:
+These agreements can have more than 1 rent increase in a 12 month period only if the increase:

 - is written into the rental agreement, and

 - details the amount of the increase or the exact method of calculating the increase (e.g. a dollar amount or percentage).
-It cannot be unclear, such as statements like ‘in line with the market’ or ‘by the rate of inflation’.
+The increase method cannot be unclear, for example ‘in line with the market’ or ‘by the rate of inflation’.

-Any increase not written into the agreement is not valid.
+Any increase not written into the agreement in this way is not valid and the 12 month rent increase limits will apply.

 If the written agreement also includes the date the increase starts, then the landlord or agent does not need to give the tenant written notice of the increase.

-Once the term of the agreement has finished, any new or renewed agreement will have the 12 month rule.
+Once the term of the agreement ends, the 12 month rule will apply to any new or renewed agreement.

 How a landlord can increase the rent